 Eye injuries are considered an injury.
 If you are on someone’s property and you get hurt in your eye due to debris or fire or something else related to the area then the property owner may be liable for your injuries.
 Eye injuries can go from minor to major quickly.
 Eye injuries take time to recover and restrict from everyday behaviors like driving or working.
 Getting injured because a property is negligent and not providing a safe atmosphere or space for visitors and consumers.

 Premises liability is making clear the silent contract between visitors and property owners.
 If the property owners are not taking the steps necessary to ensure that everyone is safe then you have the legal right to file a claim for compensation.
-Our Premises Liability Attorneys at Compass Law Group, PC has the resources and experience to ensure that your story gets told the right way.
+Our Premises Liability Attorneys at Compass Law Group, LLP has the resources and experience to ensure that your story gets told the right way.
 Don’t let the store owners intimidate you or try to convince not to file a claim.
 We are ready to stand by your side.
-Call (800) 602-4010 or click here to start your free consultation with our professional attorneys at Compass Law Group today.